 Q: Will my specialty medication prescriptions be transferred to NoviXus?

-A: No. Specialty medications will continue to be filled at Wellpartner for non-UM doctors and at the university pharmacies when the doctor is a university employee.
+A: No. Specialty medications will continue to be filled at the University of Michigan Specialty Pharmacy.

 Q: Will mail order through NoviXus Pharmacy Services cost more than Walgreens?

 A: No. NoviXus will have the same U-M drug plan mail order co-pays that Walgreens mail service had (up to three months medication for two co-pays).